• Skip to main content

 There are several measures you can take to help your guitar strings last longer.

-- Store the guitar in a dry and ventilated place, away from humidity and excessive heat, since these conditions can damage the strings and cause them to deteriorate more quickly.
+• The best way to store your guitar is in a dry and ventilated place, away from humidity and excessive heat, since these conditions can damage the strings and cause them to deteriorate more quickly.

 How Often To Restring A Guitar: Final Thoughts